BurntSushi/jiff/PLATFORM.md

 will automatically use the bundled copy.
 * Manually create `TimeZone` values via `TimeZone::tzif` from TZif formatted data.
 With this approach, you may need to change how you use Jiff in some cases.
-For example, any `intz` method will need to be changed to use the `to_zoned` equivalent.
+For example, any `in_tz` method will need to be changed to use the `to_zoned` equivalent.

 #### System time zone